 Students are required to obtain a student visa to study in Italy, as well as a residence permit upon arrival in Rome.
 To apply for a visa, students must have a passport that is valid through six months after the end of the period of study.
 If the student already has a passport, the expiration date should be checked to ensure that it meets the date requirement.
 Students should apply for a passport as soon as they know they are applying to study abroad.

-Loyola will assist students in the Visa paperwork, but students must visit the Italian consulate on their own to submit all Visa paperwork.
+Loyola will assist students in the Visa paperwork, but students must visit the Italian consulate in person to submit all Visa paperwork.

 The Italian visa process requires a lot of paperwork and documentation!
 The students will fill out the application in one of our workshops.
 However, there is a lot of information that must be presented with the application to the Italian Consulate.
 In addition to submitting the passport, application and a photo, students must also submit financial information from themselves and sometimes their parents.
 The student’s financial sponsor is required to submit an original bank statement (with account numbers and addresses blocked out) showing that there are funds of approx. $4000 available.
 The sponsor must also complete an Affidavit of Support that must be notarized.
 A recent passport-size photograph (2”x2”), official Loyola transcript, and a copy of a driver’s license or state ID are also necessary.
 The Italian government has the right to change its requirements, and students and parents must remain flexible to such changes.